 SIT (Superintencencia de Telecomunicaciones) is the telecommunications regulating agency in Guatemala.
-Products that utilize Radio Frequencies require approval and certification in order to be commercialized in Guatemala.
+Products that use radio frequencies require approval and certification to be commercialized in Guatemala.

 Guatemala has restrictions in the frequency band between 960MHz and 1240MHZ.
 LARCG will help determine if these restrictions apply to your equipment.

 Guatemala does not require local representation or specific product labeling.

 Current lead time for SIT approval and certification is 3 weeks.

 For products that do not require SIT approval, the regulatory agency will provide a No Homologation letter to have for your records and to avoid any issues with Customs upon importation of the equipment to Guatemala.

 Type A plugs, rated at 15 Amps, are used mainly in the United States, Canada, Mexico, South America and Central America.
 This Class I, non-grounded, non-insulated plug operates on AC current and is known as NEMA 1-15.
 The plug has two 1.5 mm thick blades which measure 15.9 – 18.3 mm in length and are spaced 12.7 mm apart.
 The neutral blade is 7.9 mm wide, while the hot blade is 6.3 mm wide.
 This plug almost always operates between 100 – 127 volts and is only compatible with plug type A.